chart21/hpmpc/measurements/configs/artifacts/hpmpc/ARTIFACT_EVALUATION.md

 ### Hardware Requirements

 We recommend a multi-core machine with at least 16 cores and the AES-NI instruction set for running the experiments.
-For full reproducability, please refer to the exact details in the `Run the experiments` section.
+For full reproducibility, please refer to the exact details in the `Run the experiments` section.

 ### Software Requirements
-Each machine should come with a debian-based operating system or Docker installed.
+Each machine should come with a Debian-based operating system or Docker installed.
 For install instructions, please refer to the `Setup the environment` section.

 ### Estimated Time and Storage Consumption
 The reduced workload should complete within an hour on multi-core machines while the full workload may take several hours to complete and requires high-performance hardware.
 For exact details, please refer to the `Run the experiments` section.